Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-Unanimous07/README.md

    Explore available extensions, plugins, and add-ons for your chosen text editor or IDE to enhance functionality, such as syntax highlighting, linting, code formatting, and version control integration. checked

-16. Document Your Setup:
-    Create a comprehensive document outlining the steps you've taken to set up your developer environment.
-Include any configurations, customizations, or troubleshooting steps encountered during the process.

     just to mention a few on
     Visual Studio Code (VS Code):